 Using a paddle attachment on your mixer, beat the cubes of butter at medium speed until creamy.
 Add the granulated sugar and brown sugar and continue beating on medium speed until well mixed and the sugar is thoroughly incorporated into the butter.
 Beat the eggs separately and slowly dribble the beaten eggs into the mixture while mixing at low speed.
 While still mixing, add the vanilla extract.

 In a double boiler, melt the unsweetened chocolate pieces on low heat while stirring.
 Once melted, remove from the heat and gradually pour the melted chocolate into the mixing bowl while mixing at medium-low speed.
 Reduce to low speed and gradually add the flour, salt and cocoa mixture until thoroughly incorporated.

-Bake for 25 to 30 minutes at 350 Celsius and check readiness by inserting a toothpick into the middle.
+Bake for 25 to 30 minutes at 350 Farenheit and check readiness by inserting a toothpick into the middle.
 The brownies are ready when the toothpick emerges mostly clean.
 Remove the brownies from the oven and set aside to cool.

 To create the meringue topping, whisk the room temperature egg whites until frothy.
 Add the cream of tartar and continue whisking until the egg whites form a foamy and stiff texture.
 Gradually add the confectioners sugar while whisking at low speed at first, then medium speed once all of the sugar has been incorporated.
 Add the vanilla extract.
 When the mixture forms stiff peaks, pour the meringue into the pan to cover the cooled brownies.